Tax penalties

 Other examples could include:

-- Problems with online filing.
+• Problems with online filing.
 You may have been unable to access the HMRC online system due to lost passwords, etc. If you tried to file, though, and the system failed, you should be able to claim reasonable excuse;

-- Pressure of work.
+• Pressure of work.
 Normally this is not acceptable, but if for example you had a sudden unexpected and significant increase in work, this may be a reasonable excuse;

-- You have an agent and they failed to lodge the return on time due to unforeseen circumstances.
+• You have an agent and they failed to lodge the return on time due to unforeseen circumstances.
 Normally this would not be a reasonable excuse, but if the agent’s partner, say, had died then HMRC might accept that.
 Of course, if an agent had all the information in good time and failed to provide a good service, then it may be possible to claim any penalty back from them;

-- Physical or mental disabilities.
+• Physical or mental disabilities.
 Whether permanent or temporary, this could be viewed as a reasonable excuse if it affects your capacity to deal with your tax affairs;

-- You did not understand the system and needed help from, for example, TaxAid, Tax Help for Older People or from HMRC.
+• You did not understand the system and needed help from, for example, the charities TaxAid, Tax Help for Older People or from HMRC.
 In this case, the tax tribunal on hearing an appeal will usually expect you to have taken reasonable steps to get help with your tax affairs.
 They might also look at how difficult your tax affairs are and why, in your particular circumstances, you have found them too difficult to deal with.

 Note that relying on someone else, for example, an employee or an agent does not normally enable you to claim reasonable excuse.
 If, however, you have relied on someone else to deal with some or all of your tax affairs because you are yourself seriously ill and the other person fails to meet the obligation or gets it wrong, the tax tribunal has found that you can have a reasonable excuse.

 HMRC do not have the final word on whether or not an excuse is reasonable; that question is ultimately for the courts to decide.
-If you are unable to agree with HMRC, you can appeal to the First-tier Tribunal.
+If you are unable to agree with HMRC, you can appeal to the first-tier tribunal.

 Ignorance of the law